Hockenheim, 15 Jun 1969

 - Brabham BT23C [5-2] (Graham Birrell): New to Winkelmann Racing for Jochen Rindt to race in F2 in 1968, winning four of his first seven races.
 Driven by Vic Elford at at Monza in June and crashed.
 The car was rebuilt on a new chassis and Rindt won two more races later that year.
 To Ecurie Ecosse and raced by Graham Birrell in F2 in 1969.
 Ecurie Ecosse and Birrell had a BT30 for 1970 but the BT23C was raced in a libre at Ingliston in May when it was crashed.
 Sold in July to Stanley Robinson who fitted the engine, gearbox and suspension to the Unipower GT Group 6 car he raced with John Blanckley.
 The BT23C chassis was repaired some time around 1972 and sold to Joe Applegarth (Houghton-le-Spring, County Durham) who built it up using parts from BT23C/16 and fitted a pushrod Ford engine for Monoposto racing.
 Raced by Applegarth from 1973 until the end of 1977, competing in around 130 events, and then retained after Applegarth retired.
 Sold by him to Joe Willenpart (Scheibbs, Austria) in 2010.

-- Lotus 59B [59-F2-19] (Roy Pike): One of three Lotus 59Bs built for Roy Winkelmann Racing in F2 in 1969, and became Jochen Rindt's regular car, winning at Zolder and Tulln-Langenlebarn.
-Driven at other races in 1969 by Alan Rollinson, Roy Pike, Rolf Stommelen, and John Miles.
+- Lotus 59B [59-F2-19] (Roy Pike): New for 1969, and entered by Roy Winkelmann Racing for Jochen Rindt at Thruxton in April 1969, which the Austrian won.
+Driven by Alan Rollinson at Hockenheim, and then by Rindt again at Pau, which he also won.
+Rindt also won at Zolder and Tulln-Langenlebarn, and the car was driven at other races in 1969 by Rollinson, Roy Pike, Rolf Stommelen, and John Miles.
 According to Richard Spelberg's research, this car was converted to Lotus 69 specification for 1970, as F2.69.4.

 - Tecno 68/F2 [T00 286] (Roland Binder): New to Silvio Moser (Lugano, Switzerland) and raced in European F2 and Swiss Championship events in 1968, entered by Charles Vögele.
 Also taken to the Argentine Temporada at the end that year.
 Sold to Roland Binder (Esslingen, Germany) for F2 in 1969, but crashed badly at Hockenheim in June.
 Binder then acquired the sister car T00 284 from Tecno and raced that in F2 in late 1969, and then in 1970 and 1971.
 According to later owner Oliver Heschl-Gillespie, the ex-Moser Tecno went to Bernd Burger (Rüsselsheim, Germany) and was converted to a Group 7 sports car using a KMW body as the "Burger P3", still with its 1600cc Cosworth FVA.
 Burger ran a "Burger-Eigenbau" in 1970 and 1971, but that may have been based on a Lotus.
 He raced the "P3" in German national racing 1973 and 1974 after which the rolling chassis was sold to Karl Langjahr (Darmstadt, Germany) who fitted a Porsche engine and raced it in Interserie and national events as a Tecno-Porsche until 1980.
 Then to Bernd Becker (Idar-Oberstein, Germany) who only wanted the engine.
 The car continued via Kurt Henn (Idar-Oberstein, Germany) to Christina Berthold (Nürnberg, Germany) who raced it briefly with a new Porsche engine at which point it was sold to the Rosso Bianco Collection (Aschaffenburg, Germany).
 Sold by the museum in 1999, it passed via an Viennese Porsche dealer to Olivier Heschl-Gillespie (Vienna, Austria) who had it restored by Karl Langjahr to its 1974 specification.